 To read input from stdin, instead of a file on disk, insert a single - character.
-If the input filename has a .cl extension, which is the default for an OpenCL kernel, you do not need to explicitly specify the API as --opencl or the shader type as --kernel.
+You do not need to explicitly specify the source shader type if the input files use one of the supported file extensions:

+OpenCL C compute kernel.